 - 1 cup dark brown sugar

-- 2 tablespoons freshly ground black pepper plus more if desired
+- 2 tablespoons ground black pepper plus more if desired

 - 1 teaspoon granulated onion